Reference 06 — User data packing into the graph¶

 std::vector<std::byte> out = tr::wire::encode(merged);

-// 'out' contains the canonical wire bytes for merged.
+// 'out' holds the canonical wire bytes for merged.
+The spec-level proof

-// to the bytes that would result from constructing the same logical container
+// are the same bytes that constructing the identical logical container from

-The proof obligation is the contract that makes mix/split/concat safe to compose freely — no operation can produce a TLV whose serialization differs from its logical content.
+That proof obligation is the contract that makes mix/split/concat safe to compose freely: no operation can produce a TLV whose serialization differs from its logical content.

-A serialization framework. libtracer doesn’t replace Cap’n Proto / FlatBuffers / Protobuf for typed, schema-evolving, reflection-rich payloads.
-If you need that, embed those formats inside VALUE TLVs.
+Not a serialization framework. libtracer does not replace Cap’n Proto, FlatBuffers or Protobuf for typed, schema-evolving, reflection-rich payloads.
+Where those are needed, embed them inside VALUE TLVs.

-0x80..0xFFis for protocol tagging, not for substituting a real schema language.
+0x80..0xFFis for protocol tagging, not a substitute for a schema language.

 MCU-friendly publishing (zero-alloc, no snprintf)¶